Minneapolis/St. Paul: A Train Lover’s Destination

 193 Pennsylvania Ave, St. Paul, MN, 55130

 The historic Jackson Street Roundhouse is the former steam engine maintenance facility for the Great Northern Railway.
 The interactive exhibits feature local and regional railway history, and you can experience an operating roundhouse turntable and real passenger train rides!
 Bring littles ones the first or third Wednesday of the month for Tots ‘N Trains special programming.
-Look for special events throughout the year such as fall color train rides and meets with Santa.
-Open Wednesdays and Saturdays, Must purchase tickets online. $8-$13/pp, family rates available.
+Look for special events throughout the year such as fall color train rides, round-trip, rides to pick pumpkins and a Santa Train.
+Open Wednesdays and Saturdays, Must make advance reservations online. $9-$16/pp, family rates available.

 The Minnesota Transportation Museum's Jackson Street Roundhouse